patelpratyush/Weather-App/README.md

 ## Features

-- **Current Weather Information:** Get real-time weather updates including temperature, humidity, wind speed, and weather description.
+- **Current Weather Information:** Get real-time weather updates, including temperature, humidity, wind speed, and weather description.

+- **5-Day Forecast:** View a 5-day weather forecast with temperature, weather conditions, and icons representing the forecast.

 - **Dynamic Background:** The application dynamically updates the background image based on the searched city, providing a visually appealing experience.

+- **Geolocation Support:** The app can automatically fetch the weather data based on the user's current location.

 - **Responsive Design:** The app is designed to be responsive and works well on various screen sizes.